LostInZoom/cartagen/docs/manual/polygons.rst

 .. plot:: code/manual/buildings_boffet.py

-    Morphological amalgamation of buildings into building
-    blocks with a small gaussian smoothing applied to the result
+    Boffet areas with a small gaussian smoothing applied to the result